 • Taking advantage of existing commercial technologies

-The Air Force SBIR/STTR Center of Excellence provides a centralized resource for Air Force buyers and the small businesses and research institutions working with or attempting to participate in the AF SBIR/STTR program.
+The Department of the Air Force SBIR/STTR Program Office provides a centralized resource for Air Force buyers and the small businesses and research institutions working with or attempting to participate in the AF SBIR/STTR program.